sjsu-cs122-s26/drawable-drawing/README.md

 .venv\Scripts\activate
 ```

-To exit the virtual environment, you can run
+To exit the virtual environment, you can run:
 ```bash
 deactivate
 ```

 ## 2. Download dependencies

-Install dependencies by running the following command in the terminal while in a virtual environment.
+Install dependencies by running the following command in the terminal while in a virtual environment:

 ```bash
 pip install -r requirements.txt
 ```
 ## 3. Start application

-Start the program with the following command in the terminal while in a virtual environment.
+Start the program with the following command in the terminal while in a virtual environment:
 ```zsh
 python3.14 app.py
 ```